 This is a fast paced first year Physics course which provides an extensive inquiry into all major physics topics including Newton's laws of motion; energy and momentum; mechanical waves and sound; electromagnetic waves and light; electricity and magnetism.
 It also approaches some basic concepts of nuclear and modern physics.
 This is a challenging course that cultivates a deeper understanding of key foundational principles.
+Due to the fact that this is a dual-enrollment course with the community college system of NH, homework is a vital part of this course and will be counted toward the final grade.
 This course meets the Physical Science requirement for graduation.
-This course requires a summer project.